 There is a market failure in Christchurch’s housing market.
-Housing in walkable communities with good access to rapid transit is not provided.
+Affordable housing in walkable communities with good access to rapid transit is not provided.
 Will the city be able to correct this flaw before harms become entrenched -terrible traffic congestion or a housing crisis?

 For many New Zealanders, the aspirational vision of a good life has changed from buying a detached house in a suburb accessible only by motor vehicles to purchasing higher density housing in walking and cycling friendly neighbourhoods close to rapid transit.

-This lifestyle choice has been popularised by books, such as Phil Langdon’s, 2017, Within Walking Distance, and others dating as far back as Jane Jacobs 1961 book The Death and Life of Great American Cities.
+This lifestyle choice has been popularised by TED talks from the likes of Jeff Speck and books, such as Phil Langdon’s, 2017, Within Walking Distance, and others dating as far back as Jane Jacobs 1961 book The Death and Life of Great American Cities.

-To achieve this would mean constructing walkable communities so the day-to-day needs of residents are available within a 10-minute walk.
+To give this lifestyle choice to new entrants into Christchurch’s housing market would mean constructing new walkable communities so the day-to-day needs of residents are available within a 10-minute walk.
 Needs such as shopping and socialising venues, GP and pharmacy practices, child daycare facilities and primary schools.

-The following illustrations and text give the rationale for why integrating higher density housing with rapid transit is necessary for Greater Christchurch and discusses how it could be achieved.
+The following illustrations and text give the rationale for why integrating higher density housing with rapid transit to make walkable communities is necessary for Greater Christchurch and discusses how it could be achieved.